In this Azure PowerShell article, we will discuss the syntax and usage of the Disconnect-AzAccount Azure PowerShell cmdlet with examples.

 If you execute the below Azure PowerShell cmdlet, you will get the below output.

-Once, you will run the above Azure PowerShell cmdlet, it will disconnect the Azure account and all the dependencies including the credentials and contexts, etc. After that, once you will try executing any Azure PowerShell cmdlet, it will ask you to run the Connect-AzAccount to log in first.
+Disconnect-AzAccountOnce you run the above Azure PowerShell cmdlet, it will disconnect the Azure account and all the dependencies, including the credentials and contexts, etc. After that, once you try executing any Azure PowerShell cmdlet, it will ask you to run the Connect-AzAccount to log in first.
 See below for your reference.

 Example-2: